 Courses listed below are suggested but not inclusive.
-Students should consult with an adviser for other appropriate courses.
+Students should consult with an advisor for other appropriate courses.
 Concentration courses must be primarily upper division and must be taken A-F. A minimum grade of C- is required.
 Note: a course may be used only once to satisfy housing studies program requirements.
-Completion of the sustainability studies minor is recommended.
+Sustainability Studies minor and coursework to total 20 credits.